-There are five different types of responses that are built into everyone’s body from nature: social engagement, fight, flight, dissociation, and freeze response.
-These happen mechanically (unconsciously) in most people where each answer is identified with a different perception of the situation.
-The first three mentioned are linked to the mammalian brain and the last two to the “reptile brain” and its systems.
+Five different types of responses are built into everyone’s body from nature: social engagement, fight, flight, dissociation, and freeze response.
+These happen mechanically (unconsciously) in most people, where each answer is identified with a different perception of the situation.
+The first three mentioned are linked to the mammalian brain, and the last two to the “reptile brain” and its systems.

 This state or mood is interacting with other people.
-It comes when you see people in your eyes, hand in hand, and present yourself to others trying to learn about the new person.
+It comes when you see people in your eyes, hand in hand, and present yourself to others, trying to learn about the new person.
 One asks him questions about who they are and what they are doing, trying to engage in their lives.
 The other person does the same back.
 This is called “socialization” or “chemistry” and is the optimal condition you can be in!
-To get in this state, you simply have to do as the name implies and engage others socially.
-It gives an excellent feeling and a good mood, unfortunately, earlier trauma can tilt you out of this condition.
+To get into this state, you must do as the name implies and engage others socially.
+It gives an excellent feeling and a good mood; unfortunately, earlier trauma can tilt you out of this condition.

 2. Fight response:

-The backside of this is that one can believe a situation is threatening when it is not, and become unnecessarily tense and stressed.
-Unfortunately, many people are like that and being controlled by evolutionary responses and mechanisms because they believe there is a threat when there is none.
+The backside of this is that one can believe a situation is threatening when it is not and become unnecessarily tense and stressed.
+Unfortunately, many people are like that and are being controlled by evolutionary responses and mechanisms because they believe there is a threat when there is none.

 3. Flight response:

 This condition comes when your entire body runs away entirely automatically.
-Look at “prank” videos where people think they are in dangerous situations, and they automatically run.
-You probably also have some friends of you avoid (flight) in social situations.
-If one avoids sharing a contrary opinion, this is also a flight response, which often comes when one isn’t confident that the situation you are in will end well.
-Here you can use cognitive therapy as a tool to change what you believe, so you do not have to be controlled by evolutionary programming.
+Look at “prank” videos where people think they are in dangerous situations and automatically run.
+You probably also have some friends you avoid (flight) in social situations.
+If one avoids sharing a contrary opinion, this is also a flight response, which often comes when one isn’t confident that your situation will end well.
+Here you can use cognitive therapy to change your beliefs so you do not have to be controlled by evolutionary programming.
 Click to learn more about fight or flight response.

 4. Dissociation response:

 Dissociation, like the freeze response, is triggered by the reptile brain.
 It comes in forms like daydreaming in real-time, not listening when parents correct you, or “blocking everything out”.
-Lying down in bed, for example, may trigger “freeze.” victims who are exposed to assault and slide into an out of body condition.
+Lying down in bed, for example, may trigger “freeze.”
+Victims exposed to assault slide into an out-of-body condition.
 Response trauma can give you a lot of strange nightmares, which fall within this category.
 Another response is “the empty look”.
 Staring emptily into the air, which some trauma victims have.
 Learn how to cope with nightmares: https://abundance7.com/how-to-control-your-nightmares/

 5. Freeze response:

-One is traumatized before they freeze because one does not feel that they have any chance to get away.
+One is traumatized before they freeze because they do not feel they have any chance to get away.
 So how situations trigger reactions tells a great deal about your previous trauma history.
 The more trauma you have experienced, the greater the likelihood the response will be a more serious one on the list.
-The opposite sex is most likely more attracted to “social commitment” than that of freeze because it implies that you have experienced some trauma.
+The opposite sex is most likely more attracted to “social commitment” than that freeze because it implies that you have experienced some trauma.

 The solution to neutralize fight and flight responses:

 Identify the different types of situations that trigger you.
-Think about that situation, visualize it and try as well as you can to relieve these feelings with tools such as TRE.
-Besides, it may be a good idea that you change your mindset to that situation which you BELIEVE wrong, GET UPON to less threatening.
+Think about that situation, visualize it and try as well as possible to relieve these feelings with tools such as TRE.
+Besides, it may be a good idea to change your mindset to that situation you BELIEVE is wrong, GET UPON to less threatening.
 For the latter, you can use tools like cognitive therapy, CBT, “the work,” or Three column technique.
 You can also use “social engagement” deliberately as a tool to feel good and get in a good mood.

-The more often you use TRE with an associated situation, the less chance it is that you stay triggered by the automatic response.
+The more often you use TRE with an associated situation, the less likely you will stay triggered by the automatic response.
 For example, if you tend to avoid talking to strangers, you can think of such situations while using TRE.
 Trauma triggers the body and comes when you perceive a threatening situation.
 By using TRE, you can redeem the physical tension stored in the body and with CBT,